New Litter Is Now Available! Reserve Your Puppy Now!

 Top Halloween Tips for Dogs

 It’s spooky season!
-Halloween is a very fun time of year with candy and costumes and themed decorations galore.
+Halloween is a very fun time of year with candy costumes and themed decorations galore.
 Naturally, you want to include your furbaby as best you can!
-While a natural instinct, it’s important to remember that what humans find fun can be stressful to dogs and tasty treats for us can be life-threatening to them.
-Here are some Halloween tips for dogs that you should know in order to have a fun and safe holiday with your puppy.
+While an instinct, it’s important to remember that what humans find fun can be stressful to dogs, and tasty treats for us can be life-threatening to them.
+Here are some Halloween tips for dogs that you should know to have a fun and safe holiday with your puppy.

 Are Costumes Okay for Dogs?

 It depends.
 While dressing your puppy up as a superhero may seem adorable in theory, costumes can stress your pup out.
 The American Society for the Prevention of Cruelty to Animals suggests that you shouldn’t dress your dog up unless they actively like it.
-If you do dress your dog up, it’s important to ensure that they still have full range-of-motion - you don’t want a costume that restricts their movement.
-You also must make sure it doesn’t inhibit any of their other senses, such as sight and smell and sound.
+If you dress your dog up, it’s essential to ensure that they still have full range of motion - you don’t want a costume restricting their movement.
+You must also ensure it doesn’t inhibit their other senses, such as sight, smell, and sound.
 Don’t cover your dog’s eyes or anything like that!

 halloween tips for dogs

-A good way to tell if your pup will even like to be dressed up is to have them try their costume on before Halloween.
-You can try to get them used to it by practicing with it leading up to Halloween, so that they can grow more comfortable with it.
+To determine if your pup is comfortable dressing up, have them try on their costume before Halloween.
+Practice using the costume leading up to Halloween, so they grow more comfortable with it.

-However, if the practicing doesn’t help and results in your dog being distressed, you shouldn’t dress them up.
-Some fun, safe alternatives to a costume for your dog could be a fun, festive bandana or collar with pumpkins on it or the like.
-You could make a cute little Beanie Baby tag to put on their collar.
+However, if the practice doesn’t help and results in your dog's distress, you shouldn’t dress them up.
+Some fun, safe alternatives to a costume for your dog could be a fun, festive bandana or collar with pumpkins or the like.
+One of our top Halloween tips for dogs is that you could make a cute little Beanie Baby tag on their collar.
 You could make little wings to put on their harness.
 The important thing is that your pup is safe and comfortable.

 Can Dogs Have Candy?

-Rather than risk giving your pup something that could hurt them, stick to their normal treats and keep the candy bowl out of reach.
-You may also consider dog-friendly alternatives to candy to have something special to include your pup with.
+Rather than risk giving your pup something that could hurt them, stick to their usual treats and keep the candy bowl out of reach.
+You may also consider dog-friendly alternatives to candy to have something special to include your pup.
 You could make pumpkin and/or peanut butter dog treats in spooky shapes.
-Plus, dogs already like bones, and they are festive this time of year!
-Just make sure to keep the bones to one or two a week, and make sure they are raw without sharp edges or potential to break.
+Dogs already like bones, and they are festive this time of year!
+Just keep the bones to one or two a week, and make sure they are raw without sharp edges or potential to break.
 Cooked bones can be quite brittle and tear up your dog’s insides, so make sure you stick to raw bones!

 Should You Take Dogs Out for Halloween or Leave Them Home?

-Halloween is one of those holidays like the 4th of July that can be really stressful for dogs!
-Regardless of whether you take them out or leave them home, there are a lot of people on the streets and coming to your door, and a lot of people dressed up in ways that can be scary to dogs.
-While for very social dogs, this can be a blast, it can be extremely stressful for any other dog.
-If you stay home, consider keeping your dog in another room, away from the door, with calming music or a movie playing to minimize their stress levels.
+Halloween is one of those holidays, like the 4th of July, that can be stressful for dogs!
+Regardless of whether you take them out or leave them at home, many people are on the streets and coming to your door, and many people dress up in ways that can be scary to dogs.
+While this can be a blast for very social dogs, it can be highly stressful for any other dog.
+One of the best Halloween tips for dogs is to stay home.
+Consider keeping your dog in another room, away from the door, with calming music or a movie to minimize their stress levels.

 Little Teton Doodles Doodle Dog Breeder